Most landscaping companies are required to carry workers’ compensation insurance.

 Contact experienced Georgia workers’ compensation lawyers for help

 Navigating the tricky waters of workers’ compensation shouldn’t cause you additional stress.
 If you were injured on the job, then you should concentrate on recovering.
-Let our knowledgeable, capable attorneys at Gerber & Holder Attorneys At Law fight on your behalf and navigate the complex depths of workers’ compensation law in Georgia.
+Let our knowledgeable, capable attorneys at Gerber & Holder Workers’ Compensation Attorneys fight on your behalf and navigate the complex depths of workers’ compensation law in Georgia.
 Give us a call — it costs you nothing and we can talk about next steps together.

 Don’t delay any longer.